sandarm-1/Analog_Circuit_Sizing_Process_Porting_Gm-Over-Id_Neural_Network/README.md

 ================

+## What has not been done before

 Previous research work using Neural Networks for Analog Circuit sizing did not explore the full design space of the circuit topology under test.

-To summarize

 ![image](https://user-images.githubusercontent.com/95447782/172449598-03581459-475b-4cce-91a9-ffd84f4c8e58.png)